-MACM notes with that there has been a marginal improvement of 2.63 days compared to last year's DSO figure.
-However, a DSO of 89.04 days is still relatively high when compared to the average DSO of other European countries.
-In fact, the average DSO for Malta comes very close to that of Italy (80 days) according to the European Payment Index issued recently by Intrum Justitia.
+MACM is pleased to note that there has been an improvement of 6.74 days compared to last year's DSO figure.
+However, a DSO of 82.30 days is still relatively high when compared to the average DSO of other European countries.
+In fact, the average DSO for Malta comes very close to that of Spain (98 days), Portugal (76 days) and Greece (115days) according to the European Payment Index issued recently by Intrum Justitia.